 This new addition is their best product yet, as they took everything they learned from years of podcast experience and putting into one new podcast hosting service.

-All plans come with an unlimited number of podcasts, unlimited team members, a new podcast player, advanced analytics, and marketing tools.
+All plans come with unlimited podcasts, unlimited team members, a new podcast player, advanced analytics, and marketing tools.

-You can also easily import your show from another podcast host like Blubrry with one simple import tool.
+You can also easily import your show from another podcast host like Blubrry with a straightforward import tool.
 Their podcast marketing tool allows you to automatically generate links to places like Overcast and Pocket Casts, which helps new subscribers find your show easily.

-With a ton of great podcasting features in every plan and simple pricing that scales as you grow, Captivate is going to make waves as a new player in the space.
+With many great podcasting features in every plan and straightforward pricing that scales as you grow, Captivate will make waves as a new player in the space.

-If you’re looking for a growth-oriented podcast host with lots of marketing features, get a 7-day free trial of Captivate.
+If you’re looking for a growth-oriented podcast host with many marketing features, get a 7-day free trial of Captivate.